 Keep squirrels out of birdhouses.
 Tree squirrels sometimes raid eggs or small nestlings in nest boxes for food.
-Introduced fox and Eastern gray squirrels seem to be a worse problem than the native squirrels.
-Being larger they can reach farther down into a box to pull out the chicks, although all squirrels can simply chew their way into a box.
 More often, tree squirrels nest or overwinter in nest boxes intended for native birds.

 Boxes with entry holes large enough to accommodate wood ducks or other large birds should have their entry holes blocked with a rag or other stopper until the desired bird species is seen or heard in the area.
 Alternatively, nest boxes can be set out with the top (or one of the sides used for cleaning out the box) left open until the desired bird is seen or heard.
 Immediately after the bird’s nesting season, remove the boxes, or if that is not practical, plug the entrance holes or leave the lids off.

 Alternatively, place nest boxes in the most open locations and positions available that will be unattractive to squirrels, but still attract the native birds appropriate to the site.

 Keep squirrels out of fruit and nut trees.
 Install one of the barriers presented and trim lower branches to 5 feet above the ground.
 Barriers will not work if there are trees, fences, or buildings within 10 feet because squirrels will leap from such objects to reach the food source.